-Any front door, back, side, top, or bottom can be made out of thermofused laminate, aluminum laminate panel, acrylic, glass, or stainless steel wire, and perforated aluminum.
-The standard Hybrid cage materials for your cage will vary, depending on what setup you choose (see center insert for standard configurations).
-These panels are all interchangeable and can be switched or replaced at any time without having to purchase a new cage.
-Below is an overview of all the materials our cages can be made with.
+Materials will vary depending on your chosen setup (see center insert for standard configurations).
+These panels are all interchangeable and can be switched or replaced at any time without having to purchase a new unit.

 Anodized Aluminum Frame

-It is recommended to seal the edges of any laminate panel with silicone frame sealant.
-This can also be purchased at any hardwood store.
-This will prevent the edges of the panel from swelling due to moisture.
-It is very easy to seal the edges of the panels with our cages because the aluminum completely surrounds the edges of the panels creating a good spot out of sight to apply a bead of silicone.
-If you’re uncomfortable with sealing the edges in extreme moisture situations, we recommend getting a moisture-proof panel substitution, which you’ll find in the following sections.
+We recommended sealing the edges of any laminate panel with silicone frame sealant (Find it at any hardware store).
+This prevents the panel’s edges from swelling due to moisture.
+It’s easy to seal the edges of our panels because the aluminum surrounds the edges, creating a spot out of sight to apply a bead of silicone.

 Cambridge Cherry